brimdata/zed/docs/language/search-syntax/README.md

 The simplest possible Zed search is a match of all records.
 This search is expressed in `zq` with the wildcard `*`.
 The response will be a dump of all records.
-The default `zq` output is binary [ZNG](../../formats/zng.md), a compact format that's ideal for working in pipelines.
-However, in these docs we'll often make use of the `-z` or `-Z` options to output the text-based [ZSON](../../formats/zson.md) format, which is readable at the command line.
+The default `zq` output to the terminal is text-based [ZSON](../../formats/zson.md) format, whereas the compact binary [ZNG](../../formats/zng.md) format is used if the output is redirected or piped.

+In the examples, we'll be explicit in how we request our output format, using `-z` for ZSON in this case.

 #### Example:
 ```mdtest-command zed-sample-data/edu/zson